 Should You or Shouldn’t You?

 It’s understandable that today’s increasingly hectic schedules have led to a similarly increased demand for better procedures with faster recovery times and nearly immediate results.
-Yet, a faster recovery doesn’t always translate to better results.
+Yet, a faster recovery doesn’t always translate to a better outcome.

-As with any cosmetic surgery, if you have realistic expectations about the limitations of a weekend facelift as well as the possible results, you’re more likely to feel satisfied with the outcome.
+Today, there’s no need to weigh recovery time against potentially compromised results when mini facelift alternatives exist.
+As with any cosmetic procedure, if you have realistic expectations about the limitations of a weekend facelift as well as the possible results, you’re more likely to feel satisfied with the outcome.
 However, not everyone is a good candidate.
-If you’re still interested in a weekend facelift, check with your cosmetic surgeon about the pros and cons before you decide to move forward.
+If you’re still interested in a weekend facelift, check with your cosmetic surgeon about the pros, cons and alternatives before you decide to move forward.